R-Sweke/DeepQ-Decoding/README.md

     faulty_syndromes.append(current_faulty_syndrome)
 ```

-By viewing the hidden_state (the lattice state) we can see what errors occured, which here was a single error on the 6th qubit (we start counting from 0, and move row wise left to right).
+By viewing the final hidden_state (the lattice state) we can see what errors occured, which here was a single error on the 21st qubit (we start counting from 0, and move row wise left to right).

 ```python